-The UK General Election was held in December 2019 and voters overwhelmingly gave Prime Minster Boris Johnson an 80 plus-seat parliamentary majority (one of the largest in Europe), and the largest since 1983.
+The UK General Election was held in December 2019 and voters overwhelmingly gave Prime Minister, Boris Johnson, an 80 plus-seat parliamentary majority, one of the largest in Europe and the largest since 1983.
 The UK Conservative Party has won more elections than any other political party in the western world and has often touted its business-friendly credentials.
 It is the party of Margaret Thatcher and Winston Churchill and it now has an unfettered and arguably unprecedented mandate to drive growth, investment and innovation to new levels.

-The long running and much hyped Brexit process, which has mired legislative progress over the past 3 years, will likely proceed with little further disruption and potentially far less publicity and drama than seen in recent months.
+The long running and much hyped Brexit process, which has mired legislative progress over the past 3 years will probably proceed with little further disruption and potentially far less publicity and drama than seen in recent months.
 From the end of January, a transition period will operate until the UK completes its comprehensive trade agreements with the EU.
-Given that the UK already has regulatory alignment with the EU we believe that much of this should be straightforward, although we still expect this to take several years to complete.
+Given that the UK already has regulatory alignment with the EU we believe that much of this should be straightforward, although we still expect it to take several years to complete.